The Lovell Tribe

 As with many Gypsy tribes, a British surname was adopted and used among non-Romanies instead of their own.
 Lovell was chosen either because it meant the same as their Romani name (which means good-looking) or, legend says, because they protected a "Lord Lovell" from being imprisoned and were allowed to use his name in gratitude.

-The Welsh family tree can be traced back to Slack Lovell, born in the 1700s.
-From him descended Major, Ladin, William, Tom, Frederick, Harriet, Charlotte and Trenit Lovell and their numerous offspring.
+Most Lovells in the West Country and South Wales can be traced back to Slack Lovell, born in the 1700s.
+From him descended Major, Ladin, William, Tom, Frederick, Harriet, Charlotte and Trenit.

-The Lovell circuit included Devon, Cornwall and Wales, with stopping places such as King Street in Plymouth (Cornwall), the Upper Race in Pontypool (Torfaen) and Brooks Field in Newport (Monmouthshire).
+Their original circuit was from Cornwall up to Staffordshire or east to London but gradually extended into Wales.
+Stopping places included King Street in Plymouth (Cornwall), the Upper Race in Pontypool (Torfaen) and Brooks Field in Newport (Monmouthshire).

 The men dealt in knife-grinding, horses and farmwork, whilst the women went from door to door selling pegs and flowers.
-As always, there was fortune-telling and playing music.
+As always, there was dukkering (fortune-telling) and playing music.

-Slack's eldest son, Major, married Rosanna "Hanna" Twig in 1854 and lived in Carmarthen.
+Slack Lovell's eldest son, Major, married Rosanna "Hanna" Twig in 1854 and settled down in Carmarthen.
 He was a razor-grinder initially, then kept a boarding house.
-They had nine children.
-Slack died in 1865, Hanna in 1866.
+They had nine children, including John married to Anne Jones, George to Isabella Smith, and Arty to Susanna Smith.

 Adolphus Ruben Lovell

-Adolphus Ruben Lovell, the other son, was born at the Pontypool atchantan in 1923.
-From the 1920s to '45 his family travelled most years from Cornwall up to Westmorland, returning to Wales to overwinter.
-As a lad, one of his jobs was to look after the ponies in which the Lovells traded, sometimes as many as 12, and another was to help his father with the knife-grinding work, wheeling the barrow into each new village.
+Adolphus's son Adolphus Ruben was born at the Pontypool atchin tan in 1923.
+Most years his family travelled from Cornwall up to Westmorland, returning to Wales for winter.
+He looked after the ponies in which the Lovells traded and helped with the knife-grinding work.

-Adolphus's son Robert was born in New Zealand.
-Bob is a Kiwi-Romany singer/songwriter and very proud of his heritage.
+His son Robert was born in New Zealand.
+Bob Lovell is a Kiwi-Romany singer/songwriter and very proud of his heritage.

 Strict Copyright Warning